Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 > Define usability (quality in use) requirements.
 Usability requirements and objectives for the software system include measurable effectiveness, efficiency, and satisfaction criteria in specific contexts of use.

 ### 3.4 Performance requirements

+How often the position of the rocket is updated on the map

 See 9.5.13. for most systems this will be around one page.
 Hardware projects also see section 9.4.6.